getgrav/grav-learn/pages/05.admin-panel/01.introduction/docs.md

 $ bin/gpm selfupgrade -f
 ```

-The admin plugin actually requires the help of 3 other plugins, so to get the admin plugin to work you first need to install **admin**, **login**, **forms**, and **email** plugins.
+The admin plugin actually requires the help of 3 other plugins, so to get the **admin** plugin to work you first need to install the **login**, **forms**, and **email** plugins.
 These are available via GPM, and because the plugin has dependencies you just need to proceed and install the admin plugin, and agree when prompted to install the others:

 ```
 $ bin/gpm install admin